keopx/docker-drupal-contrib/README.md

 You can check in docker-composer.yml two special environment variable to setup SMTP service to test local emails.

-The _apache2-php_ has _ssmtp_ sender package.
+The _apache-php_ has _ssmtp_ sender package.
 Here default setup to run by default with mailhog.

 Use to connect to MailHog **mail** instead *localhost*.